When You Definitely Need a Personal Injury Lawyer

 You May Handle Your Own Claim If:

-- ✓ You have no injuries or very minor injuries (fully resolved)
+- You have no injuries or very minor injuries that are fully resolved

-- ✓ You're comfortable negotiating on your own behalf
+- You are comfortable negotiating on your own behalf

-Even in these cases, getting a free consultation to verify the offer is fair costs you nothing and provides peace of mind.
+Even in these cases, getting a free intake review to verify the offer is fair fee terms are disclosed in writing and provides peace of mind.

 The Statistics: Lawyers Get Better Results